-As at December 31, 2022 and 2021, the Bank does not have financial assets at FVOCI.
+As at December 31, 2023 and 2022, the Bank's does not have financial assets at FVOCI.

 Financial Liabilities at Amortized Cost.
 Financial liabilities are categorized as financial liabilities at amortized cost when the substance of the contractual arrangement results in the Bank having an obligation either to deliver cash or another financial asset to the holder, or to settle the obligation other than by the exchange of a fixed amount of cash or another financial asset for a fixed number of its own equity instruments.